ome/ome-contributing/OMEROfigure.rst

 #.
 Test adding a scalebar.
 Add an image that does NOT have pixel size metadata.
 Select the image and the Labels tab.

    - |C| that pixel size is 'NOT SET'.
-   - |C| that pixel size can be edited by clicking on it, editing & 'Enter'.
+   - |C| that pixel size can be edited by clicking on it, editing and 'Enter'.
    - |C| that selecting an image WITH pixel size metadata, it is shown correctly.
    - |C| that clicking 'Show' adds a scalebar to selected panel.
    - |C| that editing the length, position $ color of the scalebar update scalebar on selected panel.